lxc86739795/lxc86739795.github.io/index.md

 ## About Me
 I am currently a Senior Researcher at JD Explore Academy.
-My research interests include multimedia computing, computer vision, and their applications in retail.
+My research interests include multimedia computing, computer vision, generative models for visual contents, and their applications in retail.
 I received my Ph.
 D. degree from the Beijing Key Lab of Intelligent Telecommunication Software and Multimedia, Beijing University of Posts and Telecommunications in 2018.
 I received my B.S. degree from Northwest A&F University in 2011.

 **We are recruiting self-motivated interns in computer vision, deep learning, and multimedia.
 Please directly send your CV to my email if you are interested in the positions! :D**

 ---
 ## Recent News
+- March, 2024, **One paper** on action segmentation using IoT signals was accepted by **ACM ToMM** ([arXiv](https://arxiv.org/abs/2311.17428)).
+Congratulations to our collaborators!
+- Febrary, 2024, **One paper** on efficient human NeRF was accepted by **CVPR 2024** ([arXiv](https://arxiv.org/abs/2312.02232)).
+Congratulations to our collaborators!
 - October, 2023, we will host **The 4th International Workshop On Human-Centric Multimedia Analysis (HUMA)** in conjunction with ACM Multimedia 2023. **Workshop Date: 2, November, 2023** in Ottawa, Canada.
 - September, 2023, our open-source toolbox **FastReID** ([GitHub](https://github.com/JDAI-CV/fast-reid)) was accepted by the open-source software competition session of **ACM Multimedia 2023**.
 Congratulations to our team and collaborators!
 FastReID is a PyTorch-based toolbox for general object re-identification with SOTA algorithms and models.
 - August, 2023, **One paper** on gait recognition with a new dataset ([Project](https://gait3d.github.io/gait3d-parsing-hp/)) was accepted by **ACM Multimedia 2023**.
 Congratulations to our team and collaborators!